On Experiments: Experiments

 \section{Experiments}

-We have assumed that the decision maker represents their uncertainty in $\Theta$ via a probability distribution $P$.
+We have assumed that the decision maker represents their uncertainty in $\Theta$ through a probability distribution $P$.
 The key question is \emph{which} $P$.
 Under the assumption that the decision maker aims to minimize their expected loss under $P$, this question is equivalent to asking which admissible action $a_P$ the decision maker should use.
-To ascertain $P$, the decision maker is guided by \emph{experiments}. \\ \\ In its simplest form, an experiment is a function $e : \Theta \rightarrow \PP(\obs)$, that assigns to each value $\theta$ a probability distribution over the outcomes of the experiment.
+To determine $P$, the decision maker is guided by \emph{experiments}. \\ \\ In its simplest form, an experiment is a function $e : \Theta \rightarrow \PP(\obs)$, which assigns to each value $\theta$ a probability distribution on the results of the experiment.
 By linearity, this function can be extended to a \emph{linear} function $\dual{\Theta} \rightarrow \dual{\obs}$.
-It is these more general objects that will take the focus of our study.
+These more general objects will be the focus of our study.